 Algorithm Landscape

-This guide provides a narrative overview of the algorithm families available in py3plex, helping you understand when to use each type of algorithm for multilayer network analysis.
+This guide provides a narrative overview of the algorithm families available in py3plex, highlighting when to use each type of algorithm for multilayer network analysis.
+It complements the API reference with plain-language guidance, trade-offs, and cues for multilayer specifics.

 Overview